-I'm an assistant professor at EPFL.
+I'm an assistant professor at EPFL, heading the SYSTEMF lab.
 Previously, I was a PhD candidate at MIT with Adam Chlipala and then a senior applied scientist at Amazon AWS.
-My research focuses on programming languages, compilers, and formal verification; my broader interests include systems engineering, hardware design languages, security, performance engineering, databases, and type theory.
+My research focuses on programming languages, compilers, and formal verification; my broader interests include systems engineering, hardware design languages, security, performance engineering, and type theory.

 Research